Big-bang limit of $2+1$ gravity and Thurston boundary of Teichm\"uller space: Preliminaries

 This condition will be of extreme importance when we fix the spatial gauge of the Einstein equations and also in the later part of the analysis.
 The Dirichlet energy of this identity map is computed to be

-Note that the conformal and diffeomorphism invariance of $E[id;g,\rho]$ allow it to be a function on the Teichm\"uller space of $\Sigma_{g}$ and in particular a proper function (that is the inverse images of the compact sets are compact)\cite{tromba2012teichmuller,wolf1989teichmuller,yau97,tromba87}.
+Note that the conformal and diffeomorphism invariance of $E[id;g,\rho]$ allow it to be a function on the Teichm\"uller space of $\Sigma_{p}$ and in particular a proper function (i.e., the inverse images of the compact sets are compact)\cite{tromba2012teichmuller,yau97}.

-\section{Einstein flow on $\Sigma_{g}\times \mathbb{R}$}
+\section{Einstein flow on $\Sigma_{p}\times \mathbb{R}$}

 We will use the ADM formalism of general relativity in order to obtain a Cauchy problem for `$2+1$' gravity.
-The ADM formalism of `2+1' gravity splits the spacetime described by a `2+1' dimensional Lorentzian manifold $\tilde{M}$ into $\mathbb{R}\times \Sigma_{g}$ with each level set $\{t\}\times \Sigma_{g}$ of the time function $t$ being an orientable 2-manifold diffeomorphic to a Cauchy hypersurface (assuming the spacetime admits a Cauchy hypersurface) and equipped with a Riemannian metric.
+The ADM formalism of `2+1' gravity splits the spacetime described by a `2+1' dimensional Lorentzian manifold $(\widetilde{M},\widetilde{g})$ into $\mathbb{R}\times \Sigma_{p}$ with each level set $\{t\}\times \Sigma_{p}$ of the time function $t$ being an orientable 2-manifold diffeomorphic to a Cauchy hypersurface (assuming the spacetime admits a Cauchy hypersurface) and equipped with a Riemannian metric induced by an embedding $i_{t}:\Sigma_{p}\hookrightarrow \widetilde{M}$.
 Such a split may be executed by introducing a lapse function $N$ and shift vector field $X$ belonging to suitable function spaces and defined such that